-Your host recommends the following three accommodation options, depending on what you're after:
+Your host recommends the following three accommodation options.

-1. Cap Sante Inn: Basic, friendly accommodation located in Old Town Anacortes and within walking distance of great restaurants.
-Most affordable.
+- Cap Sante Inn: Basic, friendly, affordable and located in old town Anacortes within walking distance of great restaurants.

-2. Ship Harbor Inn: Located within walking distance of the ferry, with a breakfast included.
-Washingtonian picturesque views of ferries and the San Juan Islands.
-A taxi would be needed to grab a bite to eat as the town is a 4-mile drive.
+- Ship Harbor Inn: Located within walking distance of the ferry and includes breakfast and picturesque views of the San Juan Islands.
+A taxi would be needed to grab a bite to eat as the town is a 4-mile drive away.